 Creating “personas” or semi-fictitious customers to represent the different user types you want to target can help focus the messaging and tone of voice of your marketing activities.

 Understanding the needs and drivers of each persona in e.g. the Decision Making Unit (DMU) allows you to tailor your messaging to answer the issues they face at each stage of the buyer’s journey.
 There’s no point in providing top of the funnel, awareness-based information to “Andrea the Accountant” when she needs to have an in-depth understanding of your financing offer.

 One of the problems with Google Analytics is that it works on “last click attribution”, that means that if a prospect clicks through to your site and makes a conversion then that last click wins.
 However, in the vast majority of cases, I guarantee that your prospect will have visited your site many times from a variety of platforms e.g. Google AdWords, organic search, Twitter, Facebook etc. and they’ll probably have clicked through from each platform, several times.

 You need to be aware of the “journey” that your prospect takes before deciding to choose your product or service.
 Your collateral needs to answer the questions they may have at these different stages.

 Taking a day out from the business with your sales, marketing and front line staff to map out how your customers actually engage with your company can be a very worthwhile exercise.

-There are many things to consider when it comes to improving your marketing activities and the best results generally come when all of those activities are integrated and working towards a common aim.
+There are many things to consider when it comes to improving your marketing performance and the best results generally come when all of your activities are integrated and working towards a common aim.
 But it’s not always easy as the flowing statistics show: